-All great questions.
 We do accept co-applicants, but the total amount of personal stipend is limited to $5,000.
 The project must be primarily in the visual or performing arts.
-A co-applicant could be a writer but the fellowship is not intended to support a writing project.
+A co-applicant could be a writer but the Fellowship is not intended to support a writing project.
 You may use the funds to pay assistants as needed, e.g. a videographer, photographer, composer, or for technical assistance.
 The arrangements would be entirely between you and the assistant.
-They would not be employees of SUNY Fredonia or of the Fredonia College Foundation, nor would we accept any responsibility for your contractual arrangements with them.
+They would not be employees of SUNY Fredonia or of the Fredonia College Foundation, nor would we accept any responsibility for your contractual arrangements.

 7. I’m not sure if I’m eligible to apply.
 Where can I find those requirements?

 Applicants must be or have been affiliated with one of the Marion Circle organizations.
-See "Helpful Links" on our web page for specific eligibility requirements.
+See Circle Member Eligibility and Resources on our web page for specific eligibility requirements.
 If still not sure, contact the institution with which you believe you have the affiliation.

 8. What does the final presentation at Fredonia entail?

 At minimum, Fredonia provides a space open to the public for a one-hour lecture/presentation about your creative journey.
-This will be scheduled as a part of Homecoming Weekend, usually the third weekend in October.
+This will be scheduled for the fall semester approximately sixteen to eighteen months after the fellowship is awarded.
 The presentation may or may not include some or all of a finished product.
 Depending on the project, Fredonia will try to accommodate a small exhibition, workshop, or residency but cannot guarantee financial or technical support.
 Please budget for travel to Fredonia.
-We will provide ground transportation from Buffalo-Niagara International Airport, two nights accommodation, and meals while on campus.
+Please see Circle Member Eligibility and Resources for what expenses will be covered while at Fredonia.

 9. How does the selection process work?

-All applications are screened by a three-person panel on SUNY Fredonia’s campus.
-The panel is appointed by the Dean of the College of Visual and Performing Arts.
-The dean and a representative from the Fredonia College Foundation are ex-officio members of the screening committee.
+All applications are screened by a faculty committee on SUNY Fredonia’s campus.
+The Fellowship Administrator and a liaison from the Fredonia College Foundation are ex-officio members of the screening committee.
 The panel identifies three to five finalists for consideration by the Marion Circle member organizations.
 One representative from each organization reviews the finalists and makes their recommendation to Fredonia.
 Cathy and Jesse Marion have the option of requesting interviews with the finalists.
-The award decision is made by the dean in consultation with the Fredonia College Foundation.